inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 Still not exactly what was planned, but i liked the result, so i kept it for the final embroidery.

 Why is the result not a subpart of the tiling ? this is because  if we do have a single  path in the  tiling,  it is not  a closed  paths combination.
+Intersection, considers what's *inside* both intersecting shape, and is intended to intersect fills rather than strokes.

-In that   case,  the way to go is to use 'Path >  Cut  Path', but before that, let's  try Path  >  Division
+In that   case,  the way to go is to use 'Path >  Cut  Path', but because it is more tedious to  use, before that, let's  try another easy path operation
+`Path  >  Division`

-Intersection is a symmetric  operation, Division and Cut Path are not, and the order inn the object  pile  matters.
+Intersection is a symmetric  operation, Division and Cut Path are not, and the order in the object  stack of the layer  and object pannel matters.
 * Have a copy of the swimming suit shape bellow the tiling group in the Layers and Object pannel
-* Select the tiling path and that  copy of the swimming suit
+* Select the tiling path and the bellow  copy of the swimming suit
 * `Path > Division`

 ![idivision](/assets/images/tutorials/cookie_cutter_tiling/division.jpg)

+Not bad, but still some jumps to expect...

-Both intersection and  division  are easy to use as thye get rid of everything outside the shape to be  filled.
+Both intersection and  division  are easy to use as they get rid of everything outside the shape to be  filled.
-But if the tiling  is not a combination of closed path, the result is  probably not  what you wish
+But if the tiling  is not a combination of closed path, the result is  probably not  what you wish.

 ### 'Path Cut' to the rescue

 Again you need to combine and flatten the effect to get a single path.

-This time have a copy of the swimming suit shape above the tiling path Pour obtenir un vrai découpage du pavage par le maillot, il convient d'utiliser l'opération de chemin "Découper".
+This time have a copy of the swimming suit shape above the tiling path.
-On va placer cette fois le pavage (après avoir combiné et applati, - un seul chemin donc) sous une copie du maillot.

-* Select the tiling path and the coy of the swimming suit above it
+* Select the tiling path and the copy of the swimming suit above it
 * `Path > Cut Path`

 Imagine that you are using a swiming suit shaped cookie cutter, and cut a single cookie from the tiling path.
 The path get broken in plenty of pieces but nothing is gone.

-This is the real disadvantage of Cut Path, you need to tidy and get rid of all that is outside the shape
+This is the real disadvantage of Cut Path, you need to tidy and get rid of all that is outside the shape and it is somewhat tedious.

 ![cut_path](/assets/images/tutorials/cookie_cutter_tiling/cut_path.jpg)